maltez/Node_Course/home-work/README.md

 # Homework 4
 Create class car.
 And create logger that will be log all movings, coordinates and fuel level of this car Create you own event emitter.
 It should predefine listeners for 3 events.
 Listen, start and stop.
 Shold have ability extend max listeners count via setter and remove listener by name.

+# Homework 5
+Create your own webpack with following abilities:
+    - Minify js, css, html files
+    - Create single bundle from js(each file is module) and css file.
+    - Create deploing package from folder(bundle and minify css, js then create gzip archive and in the bottom each html file copiright sign 'Jocasino.com');